I am Suzie, Destroyer of Worlds.

 I’ve had numerous past jobs.
 I’ve worked in pubs, and done several stints as a waitress.
 I’ve been a freelance comic book colourist, and a web designer.
 I’ve taken thousands of calls whilst working in a call-centre (the best way to overcome a fear of the phone).
 I’ve done admin for a local council and communications for an environmental charity.

-I consider myself mostly happy, though happiness does seem to take more work than I expected.
+My biggest achievement is that I consider myself mostly happy, though happiness does seem to take more work than I expected.

 About Cinnamon Sunrise